Causality Extraction based on Self-Attentive BiLSTM-CRF with Transferred Embeddings: Related Works

 These methods that rely solely on rules for pattern matching often have poor cross-domain applicability and may require extensive domain knowledge in solving problems in a particular area, as well as formulating rules that consume significant amounts of time and effort.

-\subsection{Methods based on the combination of patterns and machine learning}
+\subsection{Methods Based on the Combination of Patterns and Machine Learning}

 Methods based on the combination of patterns and machine learning techniques mainly treat this task in a pipeline manner.
-They firstly extract candidate phrases (or entities, events) pairs that may have causal relation according to templates or some clue words, and then classify the candidate causal pairs according to some statistical features or semantic features and grammatical features to filter non-causal pairs.
-Such as Ref.~\cite{girju2003automatic} used constraints based on causality trigger words to extract causal relations in English texts and used the C4.5 decision tree to perform classification.
-Ref.~\cite{sorgente2013automatic} used predefined templates to extract candidate causal pairs and then used Bayesian classifier and Laplace smoothing to filter non-causal pairs.
-Ref.~\cite{zhao2016event} proposed a new feature called “causal connectives” by computing the similarity of the syntactic dependency structure of sentences.
-They run a partial parser to extract candidate noun phrases first and then classified the candidate causal pairs using the Restricted Hidden Naive Bayes learning algorithm in combination with other features, but their method is not able to discriminate the Causes from the Effects.
-Ref.~\cite{luo2016commonsense} extracted cause-effect terms from large-scale web text corpora using causal cues and then used a new statistical metric based Point-wise Mutual Information (PMI) to measure causal strength between any two pieces of short texts.
+They first extract candidate phrase (or entity, event) pairs that may have causal relations according to templates or some clue words and then classify the candidate causal pairs according to some statistical features or semantic features and grammatical features to filter noncausal pairs. \citet{girju2003automatic} used constraints based on causality trigger words to extract causal relations in English texts and used the C4.5 decision tree to perform classification. \citet{sorgente2013automatic} used predefined templates to extract candidate causal pairs and then used Bayesian classifier and Laplace smoothing to filter noncausal pairs. \citet{zhao2016event} proposed a new feature called “causal connectives” by computing the similarity of the syntactic dependency structure of sentences.
+They run a partial parser to extract candidate noun phrases first and then classified the candidate causal pairs using the restricted hidden naive Bayes learning algorithm in combination with other features, but their method cannot discriminate the causes from the effects. \citet{luo2016commonsense} extracted cause-effect terms from large-scale web text corpora using causal cues and then used a new statistical metric-based pointwise mutual information (PMI) to measure causal strength between any two pieces of short texts.

-Above methods divide causality extraction into two sub-tasks, candidate causal pairs extraction and relation classification (filtering non-causal pairs).
-The results of candidate causal pairs extraction may affect the performance of relation classification and generate cascading errors.
-These methods often require considerable human effort and time on feature engineering, relying heavily on the manual selection of textual features and the hand-selected features are relatively too simple to capture the in-depth semantic information of the context.
+The above methods divide causality extraction into two subtasks: candidate causal pair extraction and relation classification (filtering noncausal pairs).
+The results of candidate causal pair extraction may affect the performance of relation classification and generate cascading errors.
+These methods often require considerable human effort and time in feature engineering, relying heavily on the manual selection of textual features, and the hand-selected features are relatively too simple to capture the in-depth semantic information of the context.

-\subsection{Methods based on deep learning techniques}
+\subsection{Methods Based on Deep Learning Techniques}